Direct-from-blood multiplex PCR targeting over 95% of sepsis-causing pathogens

 Dr. Mervyn Singer, Professor of Intensive Care Medicine at University College London.
 His primary research interests are sepsis and multi-organ failure, infection, shock and haemodynamic monitoring.
 He is Secretary (formerly Chair) of the International Sepsis Forum and led the ‘Sepsis-3’ international task force that re-defined sepsis in 2016.

-Dr Mel Weinstein, Professor of Pathology & Laboratory Medicine and Co-Director, Microbiology Laboratory at Robert Wood Johnson University Hospital, New Jersey
+Dr. Mel Weinstein, Professor of Pathology & Laboratory Medicine and Co-Director, Microbiology Laboratory at Robert Wood Johnson University Hospital, New Jersey

 Fran White, President, Regulatory & Clinical Affairs at MDC Associates.
 Ms. White is a highly regarded IVD FDA regulatory expert.

-Dr Stephen Young, Director of Research and Clinical Trials at TriCore Reference Laboratories, New Mexico
+Dr. Stephen Young, Director of Research and Clinical Trials at TriCore Reference Laboratories, New Mexico